-IG is a Business Developer with experience and training in business analysis and project management.
+IG is a Business Development Executive with experience and training in business analysis and project management.

 Foster Your Business Idea